-In addition to the money you’ll get back on your state income taxes, our legislators have made you’ll also save bundles of money in property taxes.
+In addition to the money you’ll get back on your state income taxes, our legislators have made sure you’ll also save bundles of money in property taxes.
 Installing a solar power system adds a great deal of value to your home.
-Thanks to the Renewable Energy Systems Exemption up to $20,000 of assessed value from your solar power system is 100% exempt from all property taxes for 10 good long years.
+Thanks to the Renewable Energy Systems Exemption, up to $20,000 of assessed value from your solar power system is 100% exempt from all property taxes for 10 good long years.
 That’s thousands of dollars saved over the next decade!

 Without a state sales tax in Montana, you pay zero extra dollars on the installation of that beautiful new solar panel system!
 Thanks, Montana!

 Low-income Solar Programs

 Grade: FLearn more about low-income solar programs available in the U.S.

 The consensus on Montana solar incentives, rebates, and tax credits

 Despite the reputation for cold winters, Montana actually gets a whole lot of sun.
 In fact, the solar resource potential for most of the state meets or exceeds that of even the sunniest parts of Florida.
 Unfortunately state legislators are doing only a so-so job of promoting solar power here.
 What’s really needed is an RPS strong enough to kick-start a strong performance incentive program.
 With ongoing performance payments for solar power production, the merely adequate 11-year payback timeframe would drop dramatically.
 For now, we give out a tentative “C” grade here.